 The monitor has a very high native refresh rate of 240Hz, which is great for a very responsive feel.
 FreeSync on this monitor can adjust the screen's refresh rate to match the frame rate of a compatible graphics card, which allows playing graphically-intensive games with significant framerate drops without tearing or stuttering.

-They are many common features such as 'Black eQualizer' to improve the visibility of dark scenes, and 'Low Blue Light' to produce a warmer image.
+They are many common features like 'Black eQualizer' to improve the visibility of dark scenes, and 'Low Blue Light' to produce a warmer image.